Afghanistan Emergency Crisis Appeal

 We had discussed leaving but nothing prepared us for the day our village was attacked.
 It was a sudden escape.
 We had just eaten and left our dirty dishes on the floor, grabbed a few items and ran.
 Rockets and gunshots destroyed our village.
 It’s been left a warzone.

-Concern's teams in the north east have adopted an emergency response to help displaced families.
-They are on the ground and providing emergency Survival Kits containing shelter, cooking and hygiene essentials, as well as vital cash transfers, to help families buy food and other necessities.
-But we need your support to reach more families.
+Over the last number of years, our teams have provided emergency Survival Kits containing shelter, cooking and hygiene essentials, as well as vital cash transfers, to help families buy food and other necessities.

 *Names have been changed for safety and security reasons.